List of Boardwalk Empire characters: Enoch "Nucky" Thompson

 Enoch "Nucky" Thompson (Steve Buscemi) is the main protagonist of the series.
 He is the corrupt treasurer of Atlantic County and its most powerful political figure.
 The character is based on Enoch L. Johnson.

 James "Jimmy" Darmody

 James "Jimmy" Darmody (Michael Pitt) is the secondary protagonist and antagonist of the series and a main character in Seasons 1-2.
 He is a former Princeton student who served in World War I. After returning home, Jimmy is hired by Nucky Thompson as his driver.
 The character is based on Jimmy Boyd.

 Margaret Thompson

-Margaret Thompson (formerly Schroeder, née Rohan) (Kelly Macdonald) is one of the main characters of the series who's a young Irish widow and mother who turns to Nucky for help and eventually becomes his lover and later, his wife.
+Margaret Thompson (formerly Schroeder, née Rohan) (Kelly Macdonald) is a young Irish widow and mother who turns to Nucky for help, eventually becoming his lover and later his wife.
 The character is based on Florence Osbeck.

 Nelson Van Alden / George Mueller

 Nelson Van Alden / George Mueller (Michael Shannon) is one of the main characters of the series starting off as an antagonist in Season 1 and a supporting main character in Seasons 2-5.
 He is a former Prohibition agent on the run after the murder of his former partner.
 Under the alias George Mueller, he inadvertently gets caught up in the conflict between Dean O'Banion and Al Capone.
 The character is based on William Frank.